TheFelixA/TheFelixA.github.io/_posts/2020-01-24-second-post.md

 ---
 layout: post
 title: School is Tough Man
-image: /img/hello_world.jpeg
+image: /img/grad_school_barbie.jpeg
 ---

 My first semester as PhD student is finally complete.
-It was a difficult semester and there were a few skills that I had to develop in order to not get destroyed by school.

-	One skill was finding alternative ways to learn course content outside of the lecturers' notes.
-It is difficul for professors to gauge everyone's level so they standardize the material into a one-size fits all.
+It was a difficult semester for me and I had to develop some skills in order to survive.One skill was finding alternative ways to learn course content outside of the lecturers' notes.
+It is difficult for professors to gauge everyone's level so they standardize the material into a one-size fits all.
 That did not work for me in most cases, however, by looking online I discovered many intuition based lecture notes and examples that game me good exposure.

 Also, setting up time to do things that made me happy and active played a role.
 It is futile to continue studying when you are unproductive because breaks a valuable in re-charging your mental state and giving you a fresh set of eyes.